sjhoeksma/lowcoder-comp-geo/docs/basics.md

-# A tutorial on how to use the lowcoder-geo-plugin
+# How to start using the lowcoder-geo-plugin

 ## Adding the plugin to lowcoder
 Login to the lowcoder website and select or create the application you would like to use the lowcoder-comp-geo.